Introduction to Odyssey’s Expeditionary Program

 Early Spring Expedition

-The second expedition of the school year is designed to build upon the teamwork and challenge framework that was introduced during the Orientation Expedition.
-All Odyssey students and staff participate in this trip experience.
+The third expedition of the school year takes place in March or April and includes all Odyssey students and staff.
 From year to year, locations might vary but, generally speaking, our student body travels to either the mountains or to the sea.
 In 2014, our students completed a winter mountaineering trip to Mt.
 Whitney.
 A year later, in 2015, Odyssey students lived aboard a converted oceanographic vessel and spent a week experiencing the natural history, marine biology, and ecology of the Northern Channel Islands.
 At the same time, our students climbed the tallest mountains on 2 of the islands, kayaked on the Pacific side (south coast) of Santa Cruz Island, and snorkeled in the warm water currents influenced by the El Nino oceanographic event that was unfolding.
 Students studied the biology of the islands at school before the expedition was launched and they were fully engaged in the experiential learning process while on station at California’s magnificent offshore islands.
 It was simply marvelous to see our students piloting the ship (with the captain’s instruction) across the Santa Barbara Channel with cetaceans and pinnipeds frolicking in the ship’s wake!

 Late Spring Expedition